NisargGB/Contrastive-Semi-Supervision-CR/README.md

 - inference.py: Run inference on a test set of images
 - metrics.py: Contains loss functions and metrics to be monitored
 - model.py: Defines encoder, decoder, composite model
 - train.py: Running semi-supervised CL+CR training of the network.
-Change config variables at the beginning code and run it
+Change config variables at the beginning code and run it (python train.py)
 - utils.py: Some functional utilities
 - dataloaders/data_generator.py: A completely modular implementation of celiac dataset generator.
 Easilty modifiable to other datasets